Cultural transformation theory: Partnership model in prehistoric civilization

 Although weapon-like tools and armor were found among the artifacts, the lack of battle fortifications found on the Minoan research sites suggests that the civilization was peaceful as a whole.
 There is very little evidence to suggest that there were ever any major internal disputes within the Minoan civilization, however there are several factors that are said to have influenced its later downfall.
 One of the most supported is the theory that it was due to outside conquest.
 Spyridon Marinatos, a Greek archaeologist, theorized that around 1500 B.C.E. a nearby volcano had erupted on the island of Crete, weakening the civilization.
 It likely did not cause the demise of the civilization but it crippled both its population and its economy making the Minoans vulnerable.
 Taking advantage of this weakness, the Mycenaeans, a neighboring military civilization, invaded the Minoans.
 The Minoans were not an aggressive military power but their island isolation made them difficult to be subdued, so the destruction caused by the volcano's eruption was enough to allow the Mycenaeans to successfully invade.

 The Mycenaeans soon populated the island of Crete, bringing with them their own cultures and traditions.
 Mycenaean weaponry also began to appear in Minoan burial tombs on Crete as the civilization becomes more militaristic.
 Just as in Minoan culture, females were still seen as important in religion, but new Gods were introduced as well.
 A few of these Gods include as Zeus, Poseidon, Hephaestus, Artemis and Dionysus, and can still be found in modern religions.
 The Goddess of the Minoans still remained present in certain areas, but she was not seen as important as she was to the former Minoan civilization.

-During the 8th century, the Mycenaean civilization, along with several other civilizations on the Mediterranean, collapsed due to unknown reasons.
+During the 8th century, the Mycenaean civilization, along with several other civilizations on the Mediterranean, collapsed for unknown reasons.
 Many archaeologists speculate a catastrophic environmental disaster caused them to become vulnerable to outside military forces.
 After this dark age, Greek civilization developed rapidly once again but the Goddess had been completely replaced with the new Gods of the Mycenaean civilization.
 The male gods ruled over all creation in their myths with female gods playing only supporting roles.